bloomcyber/trust-simulation/README.md

-This is a script to take the results.
+This code repository is useful to reproduce the results given in the paper titled ### "Decentralized Device Authentication Model using the Trust Score and Blockchain Technology for Dynamic Networks".

+We used the [QTM: P2P Trust Simulator](https://rtg.cis.upenn.edu/qtm/p2psim.php3) tool for simulating the trust.

+The simulated reputation algorithms in the paper are stored in tsys_lib folder.
+The file [tsys_smart.c](tsys_lib/tsys_smart.c) represents our algorithm, [tsys_zheyang.c](tsys_lib/tsys_zheyang.c) for zheyang and [tsys_none.c](tsys_lib/tsys_none.c) for no reputation.

+To include other trust algorithms like eigen, tnasl in the results, add eigen and tnasl to the array ### alglist in the script [run.sh](run.sh).

-Make sure the files run.sh, genCSV1.py and plotgraph.py are in the same folder as sim_run file.
+Make sure the files run.sh, genCSV.py and plotgraph.py are in the same folder as sim_run file.
-Add your reputation algorithm in tsys_lib folder, and execute the following commands make delete make all
-This will add your algorithms to the tool.
-Add your algo name in the array in run.sh script

-## Requirements
-  pip install matplotlib
-  pip install pandas
-  pip install numpy

- Give executive permission to the script chmod +x run.sh

 The default number of users(Total_users) is 100.
 However it can be modified in run.sh file.

-The parameteres to run run.sh are
+Execute the following commands in the root folder pip install matplotlib pandas numpy make delete
+  make all
+  chmod +x run.sh
-  ./run.sh user_behaviour step_size pre_trust_users
+  ./run.sh -usr:purely 10 5         ./run.sh user_behaviour step_size pre_trust_users
   ./run.sh -usr:disguise 10 5
-The above command sets no. of pre trust users as 5 and run for disguise users 10,20,30,..... for the algorithms given in the array in run.sh  script.
-  ./run.sh -usr:disguise 20 5 will run for disguise users 20,40,....
-After running the command , all the intermediate files are stored in a folder(name given in the terminal).
-The folder contains a consolidated csv file, graph and other files.

-The tool supports the following behaviours of users
-./run.sh -usr:purely 20 5
-./run.sh -usr:disguise 20 5
-./run.sh -usr:sybil 20 5
+  ./run.sh -usr:sybil 10 5
-./run.sh -usr:provider 20 5
-./run.sh -usr:feedback 20 5

-To know about the Reputation tool see [P2P-SIM README ](https://rtg.cis.upenn.edu/qtm/doc/p2p_readme.txt)

-For each run a folder is created in the tests folder.
-All the intermediate files and the results are automatically stored inIn this folder.
+Above commands will give the results.
+All the intermediate files and the results are automatically stored in the test folder.
 The results include
-1 a graph
+1. a graph
-2 .csv file for each algo
+2. csv file for each trust algorithm given
-3 .csv file consolidated

-The simulated reputation algorithms are stored in tsys_lib folder.
+3. csv file consolidated for all the given trust algorithms

+ ## Additional
+ You can also try  the following
+./run.sh -usr:provider 20 5         With pretrust users=5 and users of type -usr:provider=20,40,60,...,100
+./run.sh -usr:feedback 30 10        With pretrust users=10 and users of type -usr:provider=30,60,90,...,100

+To know about the parameters see [P2P-SIM README ](https://rtg.cis.upenn.edu/qtm/doc/p2p_readme.txt)